Associação Desportiva Bahia de Feira

 Associação Desportiva Bahia de Feira, commonly referred to as Bahia de Feira, is a Brazilian football club based in Feira de Santana, Bahia.
-The club plays in Série D, the fourth tier of Brazilian football, as well as in the Campeonato Baiano, the top level of the Bahia state football league.
+The club plays in Copa Governador Do Estado Da Bahia, the fourth tier of Brazilian football, as well as in the Campeonato Baiano, the top level of the Bahia state football league.

 History

 The club was founded on 2 July 1937.
 Bahia de Feira won the Campeonato Baiano Second Level in 1982, 1986, and in 2009.
 They won the Campeonato Baiano in 2011, after beating Vitória in the final.
 Bahia de Feira competed in the Série D in 2011, when they were eliminated in the First Stage of the competition.